 My Extra Hour

-Time flies — but I have a plan to beat the clock on Sunday when we dial back an hour.
+Time marches on — but I have a plan to beat the clock on Sunday when we dial back clocks and devices an hour.
 I’ll save mine for nature.
 Here’s an essay for The Boston Globe.

 A Fading Serenade

 My essay, published Sunday in The Boston Globe, about aging as a field biologist — and finding new ways to save wildlife and wild places on a damaged planet.